ethereum/ethereum-org/views/content/dao.md

 Voting on all expenses and actions of a contract takes time and requires users to be constantly active, informed and attentive.
 Another interesting approach is to elect an apointed account that will have control over a contract and then be able to take swift decisions over it.

-We are going to implement what's called a version of what's usually called **Liquid Democracy**, which is a more flexible delegative democracy.
+We are going to implement a version of what's usually called **Liquid Democracy**, which is a more flexible delegative democracy.
 In this kind of democracy, any voter can be a potential delegate: instead of voting the candidate you want, you just say which voter you trust to handle this decision for you.
 Your voting weight is delegated to them and they can in turn delegate it to another voter they trust and so on.
 The end result should be that the most voted account is one that has trust connections to the largest amount of voters.

 #### The code